OpenChannelSSD/documentation/docs/gettingstarted.md

 QEMU support the following LightNVM-specific parameters:

     - lver=<int>       : version of the LightNVM standard to use, Default:1
-    - lreadl2ptbl=<int>  : Load logical to physical table.
-1: yes, 0: no. Default: 1
     - lbbtable=<file>    : Load bad block table from file destination (Provide path to file.
 If no file is provided a bad block table will be generation.
 Look at lbbfrequency.
 Default: Null (no file).
-    - lbbfrequency:<int> : Bad block frequency for generating bad block table.
-If no frequency is provided LNVM_DEFAULT_BB_FREQ will be used.

 The list of LightNVM parameters in QEMU can be found in `$QUEMU_DIR/hw/block/nvme.c` at the _Advanced optional options_ comment.